2008 in Review Part 3

 Here it is, December 2008.
 I am setting here typing this up on a computer I rarely use for anything other than playing music and scouring the internet for unseen porn.
 If you would have told me ten years ago that Chinese Democracy would actually get released and that I would play console games more often than computer games, I would have laughed at you.

 I just glanced over at my shelf and spied my little black DS Lite snuggled into its cute little sock carrying case; who would have thought that a fifth of Japan would come to embrace such a gaming device and that millions of them now occupy the United States as well?
-The old school Gameboy was popular…for little kids. → Words are the towns and cities of letters.
+The old school Gameboy was popular…for little kids. → Keep it warm.

 Video games vs. the Recession

 As an investor, it is prudent to invest in a number of different instruments (stocks, bonds) and markets (the United States, emerging Asia) because the more diversity in a portfolio the more bad news it can withstand before being severely impaired.
 For examples, stocks do well during good economic times, while the more stable bonds will likely outperform in poor times.
 Holding both allows you to make money when all is right with the world and preserve much of your money should things start to turn south.
 However, in times of crisis, correlations go to one.
-This statement has an obvious truth to it, since, as we just witnessed, almost every market in the world goes down together when things get bad enough; almost nothing (most US government bonds performed well, but that is about it) escapes unscathed. → OutRun 2006: Post to Post
+This statement has an obvious truth to it, since, as we just witnessed, almost every market in the world goes down together when things get bad enough; almost nothing (most US government bonds performed well, but that is about it) escapes unscathed. → Lame is what happens when you’re busy making other plans.

 Tyson gives thanks… to video games!